mcdougallab/matlabneuroninterface/README.md

 ### The Neuron class

 The main Neuron class can be found at `neuron.Neuron`.
-We can initialize a Neuron session by running:
+We can initialize a Neuron session by instantiating it:

 ```matlab
 n = neuron.Neuron();